 - An additional third visitor (non-banded) is allowed (one per day) and must visit with a banded visitor.

-- Non-banded visitors may only visit during Overlake visitation hours of 7 a.m. - 9 p.m.
+- Non-banded visitors may only visit during Overlake visiting hours of 7 a.m. – 9 p.m.

-- Limit to two visitors at the bedside at a time.
+- Limit to three visitors at the bedside at a time, except if visitor is a sibling as described below.

 Overlake Clinics patients may have one adult accompany them.
+Face masks are required in exam rooms and physical therapy gyms.
+Follow staff instructions.
 In addition:

 - Postpartum patients may bring their newborns.